wuxxin/machine-bootstrap/README.md

         create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.

-+ ZFS or LVM but not both on one partition
++ ZFS and LVM can not be specified on the same partition.
-    + on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.
+    + on partittions ROOT and DATA, either zfs or lvm can be used. if both are specified at the same time, the script will fail.

 + GPT Name Scheme information leakage